andreaaazo/reelscraper/DOCS.md

 ## FAQs

 1. **How do I provide logging functionality?**
-   - Create an instance of `LoggerManager` and pass it to the constructors of both `ReelScraper` and/or `ReelMultiScraper`.
-This will log retries, successes, errors, and other key events.
+   Create an instance of `LoggerManager` and pass it to `ReelScraper` or `ReelMultiScraper`.
+Logs will include retries, successes, errors, and other key events.

-2. **Can I save the results automatically?**
+2. **Can I save results automatically?**
-   - Yes.
-Supply a `DataSaver` instance to `ReelMultiScraper`, and after processing, the results will be saved to the configured path.
+   Supply a `DataSaver` instance to `ReelMultiScraper`.
+Results are saved after processing completes.

 3. **What if some accounts are private or do not have reels?**
-   - The scraper returns an empty list or logs an error for such accounts.
-The multi-scraper continues processing other accounts without terminating the entire run.
+   An empty list is returned or an error is logged for those accounts.
+The multi-scraper continues with other accounts.

-4. **Can I adjust the number of concurrent threads?**
+4. **Can I adjust concurrency?**
-   - Yes.
-The `max_workers` parameter in `ReelMultiScraper` controls the concurrency.
-Adjust based on your system’s capabilities and Instagram’s rate limits.
+   Yes, set the `max_workers` parameter in `ReelMultiScraper`.
+Adjust according to your system’s capability and Instagram’s rate limits.

-5. **Is the scraped data stored permanently?**
+5. **Are scraped data stored permanently?**
-   - Not by default.
-It’s returned as a list of dictionaries.
-Use `DataSaver` or your own persistence method to store the data long term.
+   Not by default.
+Data is returned as a list of dictionaries.
+Use `DataSaver` or your own persistence method for long-term storage.

 ---

 ## Additional Tips

-- **Handling Large-Scale Scraping:**
+- **Handling Large-Scale Scraping**
-  If planning to scrape thousands of reels, consider streaming data to disk or a database to avoid excessive memory usage.
+  For thousands of reels, consider streaming data to disk or using a database to avoid high memory usage.

-- **Rate-Limiting and Delays:**
+- **Rate-Limiting and Delays**
   Instagram may throttle or block aggressive scraping.
-Consider integrating delays or exponential backoff strategies if you encounter issues.
+Integrate delays or exponential backoff if you encounter throttling issues.

-- **Enhanced Logging:**
+- **Enhanced Logging**
-  For production environments, replace or extend `LoggerManager` with a comprehensive logging framework to capture and monitor events more effectively.
+  In production, replace or extend `LoggerManager` with a comprehensive logging framework to capture and monitor events effectively.

-- **Thread Management:**
+- **Thread Management**
-  Adjust `max_workers` to balance scraping speed and system load.
-Too many threads can lead to performance bottlenecks.
+  Adjust `max_workers` to balance scraping speed and system resources.

 ---